faycalcode/COMMAND/README.md

 };
 ```

-2) link it to your key
+Link it to your key

 ```c++
 btn_A(new Fire());
 ```

-3) execute et voilà!
+Execute et voilà!

 ```c++
 btn->execute();